zain13337/haven-life-amorphic-starter-app/README.md

 # amorphic-starter-app

-A simple Notes app using amorphic and orca with an angular frontend
+A simple Notes app using amorphic with an angular frontend

 This application also utilizes an AmorphicSerializer and AmorphicDeserializer to serialize the Supertype/Amorphic objects into JSON from the amorphic side and then deserialize those objects on the angular front end into POJOs (plain javascript objects).